 EFN co-founded the Mentorship Program in 2013 with Rice that includes a pre-competition program including mentoring and training..
 EFN matches expert mentors with the 42 finalists one month before the competition, trains the teams and mentors on how to achieve the competition’s objectives and manages the process.

 According to Fortune Magazine, “the money and mentoring students get at Rice makes the difference between student project and a real life business.”
 (Fortune Magazine, June 2013).

 The competition is designed to give collegiate entrepreneurs a real-world experience to fine tune their business plans and elevator pitches to generate funding to successfully commercialize their product.
 Judges will evaluate the teams as real-world entrepreneurs soliciting start-up funds from early stage investors and venture capital firms.
 The judges are asked to rank the presentations based on which company they would most likely invest.
-76% of judges surveyed considered investing in a team that presented at the 2016 RBPC or referred a team to a third-party investor.
+76% of judges surveyed considered investing in a team.

 We provide an unparalleled experience for the participants by designing a diverse program over the course of program, with significant time designated for feedback and interaction with the judging panel.

 Highlights of the Competition include:

 The goal of the RBPC is to provide the best overall educational and entrepreneurial experience of any business plan/new venture competition.